About your Appointment

 Once your neurologist has referred you to Mount Sinai, you will come in for a face-to-face meeting with your neurosurgeon and their nurse, to go over your symptoms and to discuss possible treatment options.
 It is important that you bring up to date diagnostic films and test results to your appointment.

-Please print out the consultation forms and bring them to your appointment, or arrive 15 minutes early to fill them out in our office.
+Please print out the New Patient Forms and bring them to your appointment, or arrive 15 minutes early to fill them out in our office.

 Frequently Asked Questions